NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

     mpi         - Currently: impi, mvapich2

-Use "module spider" command to find all possible modules.
+Use the "module spider" command to find all possible modules.

 For example, assuming you have not loaded any of the compiler or mpi modules, if you're interested in finding out which versions of HDF5 are available, if you type the command "module avail hdf5" you will not see any of the modules listed:

 .. code-block:: shell